OSGP/Documentation/Architecture/OSGPProperties.md

 - Acts as a **connecting link** between (web)applications and smart devices
 - The open Source approach **prevents vendor lock-in**
 - State of the art **security**
-- Fully **scalable,** dynamically scaling up and down as more devices and applications are added.  > 5 million devices with the aid of a growth path
+- Fully **scalable,** dynamically scaling up and down as more devices and applications are added.
 - Freedom of choice in the **desired IP communication infrastructure** , e.g. CDMA and GPRS.
 - Stimulates open innovation by using **open standards** and **open source** technology
 - **Multiple devices** and communication protocols are supported